 One balloon almost caused an airplane disaster

-A 60-foot tom cat balloon was released after the 1932 Macy's parade, and nearly sparked disaster when an aviation student spotted it floating at 5,000 feet.
+A 60-foot tom cat balloon was released after the 1932 Macy’s day parade and nearly sparked disaster when an aviation student spotted it floating at 5,000 feet.
 Much to her instructor’s dismay, the 22-year-old student spontaneously decided to ram her plane into the cat’s neck (whether this was to collect the prize money or just make headlines, nobody knows).
 The balloon disabled her wing.
 The plane plummeted toward earth.
 The instructor seized control at the last minute, saving them both.
 Needless to say, that was the last year Macy’s released their balloons.
-Here are some more crazy stories of bizarre flight delays.

 Popeye tipped his hat—and drenched the crowd